Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 3. Notice that the `File Groups` step is not a green checkbox
 4. Click the `File Groups` step and click `Merge changes from File Groups Wizard`
 5. Now, all the steps are green except the last
-6. Select the `Reivew and Package` step
+6. Select the `Review and Package` step
 7. Click `Re-Package IP`
 8. Click `Yes` to close the temporary project